theokrueger/dwm/README.md

 | mod-shift-m | toggle fullscreen | n/a      |

 ### **resolution**
-press mod-ctrl-shift and a number to change it to somethings idk
+press mod-ctrl-shift and a qwert to change it to somethings idk

 #### **modifiers**
 hold